This post has been updated. It was originally published on January 8, 2019.

-Whether or not you’ve resolved to get into shape this January, Muscle Month is here to teach you a thing or two about stretching, contracting, lifting, tearing, gaining, and so much more.
+Whether or not you’ve resolved to get into shape, Muscle Month is here to teach you a thing or two about stretching, contracting, lifting, tearing, gaining, and so much more.

 Lifting weights can often seem reserved for the fittest among us, those muscle-laden guys and gals pumping iron and getting swole on a daily basis.
 But the truth is, muscles aren’t just for impressing potential romantic interests—they’re how you get through every single day.